 Dear plant lovers and friends of healthy breathing air,

-There have been a lot of questions about this in recent weeks, so today we're taking a look at one of the most important elements in our AIRY system: the water tank.
+In recent weeks, there have been repeated questions about this, so today we are addressing one of the most important elements in our AIRY system: the water tank.

-A well-maintained water tank is key to healthy and happy plants.
-Here are some tips and tricks to get the most out of your AIRY system:
+A well-maintained water tank is the key to success for healthy and happy plants.
+Here are some tips and tricks to get the best out of your AIRY system:

-1. Water quality: Always use clean, lime-free water for your AIRY system.
+1. Water quality: Always use clean, preferably low-lime water for your AIRY system.
 This helps reduce deposits in the tank and ensures the well-being of your plants.
-The good news: Plants like "stale" water.
-The water tank in the AIRY biofilter ensures this without any additional effort on your part.
+The good thing: plants like "stale" water.
+This is ensured by the water tank in the AIRY biofilter without any further effort on your part.

-2. Water level indicator: Before we invented AIRY many years ago, water level indicators were only available for so-called "hydroponics."
-Plants in hydroponics literally live in a dead, inorganic environment, immersed in water.
-This water must always be kept at an optimal level for the system to function.
-With AIRY, things are different.
-There's a "minimum" and a "maximum" that signal the water level in a simple and, in our opinion, very nice way.
+2. Water level indicator: Before we invented AIRY many years ago, water level indicators only existed for the so-called "hydroponics."
+Plants in hydroponics literally stand in water in a dead, inorganic environment.
+This must always be kept in the "optimal" state for the system to work.
+With AIRY, it's different.
+There is a "minimum" and a "maximum" that signals the fill level to you in a simple and, as we think, very beautiful way.

-3. Water level: You can always refill the water tank in the AIRY system up to the maximum.
-BUT: Some plants, such as snake plants, like and need it a bit drier from time to time.
+3. Fill level: You can always refill the water tank in the AIRY system up to the "Maximum."
+BUT: There are plants, such as the snake plant, that sometimes prefer and need it a bit drier in between.
 Therefore, please consider the basic requirements of the plant you are using.
-You can also find information and tips here in the blog, via our chatbot, or contact us directly (info@airy.green).
+You can also find hints and tips here on the blog, via our chatbot, or contact us directly (info@airy.green).

-4. Use of water additives: Depending on your needs and the type of plant, you can occasionally add special additives such as fertilizer or our AIRY Vitalizer to the water in your tank.
-However, be sure to follow the dosage instructions to avoid over-fertilization, for example.
-The general rule is: less is more!
+4. Use of water additives: Depending on need and plant type, you can occasionally add special additives like fertilizer or our AIRY Vitalizer to the water in the tank.
+However, be sure to follow the dosing instructions to avoid, for example, over-fertilization.
+The basic rule is: less is more!

-5. How often to refill: In our advertising and on our website, we say that the AIRY's water tank lasts for a fairly long time (several weeks).
-This is true.
-However, refilling is often necessary much more frequently in the first few weeks.
-This is because the relative humidity in the ambient air is too low.
-The plant and water tank then release MORE moisture into the room air until it settles at a level comfortable for the plant (40 to 60%).
+5. How often to refill: In our advertising and also on our website, we say that the water tank of an AIRY lasts for quite a long time (several weeks).
+That is true.
+However, in the first weeks, it often needs to be refilled much more frequently.
+The reason is that the relative humidity in the surrounding air is too low.
+The plant and water tank then release MORE moisture into the room air until it stabilizes at a comfortable level for the plant (40 to 60%).

-6. Substrate or filling nozzle: There are simple rules for watering that have been derived from the experience of the last few years:
+6. Substrate or filling neck: There is a simple rule for watering derived from experience over the past years:

-Then simply pour directly into the water tank through the filler neck.
-The only exception: If the AIRY system is completely dry, please pour some water over the substrate again before filling the water tank.
-Only then will the capillarity of the mineral substrate be restored (you can hear this every time the substrate crackles as it stores the water).
+After that, just pour directly into the water tank via the filling neck.
+The only exception: If the AIRY system is completely dried out, please pour some water over the substrate again before filling the water tank.
+Only then is the capillarity of the mineral substrate restored (always nice to hear the crackling the substrate makes when it absorbs the water).

-Finally, a word about the size of the water tank in the AIRY biofilters, because it varies:
+Finally, a word about the size of the water tank in the AIRY Biofilters, as it varies:

 - AIRY S: about 0.8 liters